MicrosoftDocs/azure-databases-docs/articles/postgresql/migrate/migration-service/how-to-network-setup-migration-service.md

 1. Ensure that the VM and the PostgreSQL server are in the same virtual network.
 1. Configure network security group rules to allow traffic within the virtual network on the PostgreSQL port.

-## Single Server (public access) to VNet-integrated Flexible Server
+## Single Server (public access) to VNet-integrated flexible server

 To facilitate connectivity between an instance of Azure Database for PostgreSQL - Single Server that has public access and a VNet-integrated flexible server, configure the single server to allow connections from the subnet where the flexible server is deployed.